 At UniTrak, our equipment lineup includes the following bulk solids conveyors for combustible dust:

 - TipTrak™ Monocoque bucket elevators.
-TipTrak™ Monocoque units are explosion-resistant and especially designed to service critical service applications involving the presence of combustible dust.
-TipTrak™ Monocoque units are fully sealed, ensuring zero fugitive emissions of combustible dust from inside the elevator.
+TipTrak™ Monocoque units are explosion-resistant and especially designed to service critical service applications involving combustible dust.
+TipTrak™ Monocoque units are fully sealed with gasketing to ensure zero fugitive emissions of combustible dust from inside the elevator.
 As with the PEC model described below, direct connection to a facility’s dust collection system is supported.

 - TipTrak™ PEC bucket elevators.
-TipTrak™ PEC fully enclosed elevators support direct connection to a plant’s dust collection system, allowing dust generated in conveying to be captured.
+These fully enclosed elevators support direct connection to a plant’s dust collection system, allowing dust generated in conveying to be captured.
 The fully enclosed design helps to contain any uncaptured dust within the elevator.

 The presence of combustible dust should never be taken lightly.
-Current OSHA regulations and the NFPA 652 standard make it more important than ever for companies to ensure that they are actively managing the risks involved with critical service applications involving the presence of combustible dust.
-For companies seeking proven conveying solutions for critical service applications involving combustible dust, UniTrak is your preferred equipment partner.
-To fund out more about how our bulk solids conveyors for combustible dust, contact our sales team directly.
+Current OSHA regulations and the NFPA 652 standard make it more important than ever for companies to ensure that they are actively managing the risks involved with critical service applications containing combustible dust.
+If you’re looking for proven conveying solutions for critical service applications involving combustible dust, UniTrak is your preferred equipment partner.
+To find out more about our bulk solids conveyors, contact our sales team directly.